cloudquery/cloudquery/plugins/source/heroku/README.md

     token: <YOUR_TOKEN_HERE>
 ```

-More information on configuration options can be find in the [Source Configuration Documentation](https://www.cloudquery.io/docs/reference/source-spec) and [Heroku Configuration Documentation](./docs/configuration.md)
+More information on configuration options can be found in the [Source Configuration Documentation](https://www.cloudquery.io/docs/reference/source-spec) and [Heroku Configuration Documentation](./docs/configuration.md)